[Solved] How To Get Water Out Of Charging Port

 Way 3 Contact Customer Care

-Contact customer support if none of the previously mentioned fixes worked and you suspect the charging port is broken.
+Contact customer support if none of the previously mentioned fixes worked, if the warning keeps coming back with a known-good cable, or if you suspect the charging port is broken.
 For iPhone users, head to the nearest Apple Support Centre as soon as possible.

 You can take your wet mobile to the nearest local repair center.
-They Have professional gears that can help dry the phone's charging port.
+They have the tools to check for corrosion or trapped moisture inside the phone's charging port.

 What Methods Are Wrong And Harmful?